PythonJournos/refactoring101/_docs/phase1.rst

 use that to sketch out the initial steps of your program.

-Some folks also like writing `pseudocode <http://en.wikipedia.org/wiki/Pseudocode>`__, though beware the siren call's temptation to slip back into implementing "working" code (Python in particular makes this extremely easy).
+Some folks also like writing `pseudocode <http://en.wikipedia.org/wiki/Pseudocode>`__, though beware the siren's call to slip back into implementing "working" code (Python in particular makes this extremely easy).

     *Fun fact*: Jeremy and I are so enthusiastic about whiteboarding that we once sketched out a